molpopgen/fwdpy11/doc/pages/regions.rst

 Just like neutral mutations, intervals with different crossover rates are specified by different :class:`fwdpy11.Region` objects.
 Let's set up the following concrete example:

 * A region where crossovers occur between positions [0,1)
-* Positions [0,0.45) and [0.55,1) have uniform recombintion rates at the "background" rate.
+* Positions [0,0.45) and [0.55,1) have uniform recombination rates at the "background" rate.
 * Positions [0.45,0.55) are a recombination hotspot with 100x the background intensity (per "base pair").

 The above model can be represented as: